Tyler-phillips12/README-Generator/README.md

 ## Tests
 To test this application, run the following command:

-npm test

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at tphillay@gmail.com.
-You can find more of my work at https://github.com/sls.
+If you have any questions about the repo, open an issue or contact me directly at Tphillay@gmail.com.
+You can find more of my work at https://github.com/Tyler-Phillips12.